 Montréal, located in the province of Quebec, is the second most populous city in Canada.
 A vibrant city and hub for culture, art, tourism, education, film, and much more, Montréal is a very popular tourist destination!

-If you’re thinking of taking your e-bike with you to Montréal, this article will help guide you and answer all the questions you may have about e-biking in Montréal,
+If you’re thinking of exploring Montréal by electric bike, this article will help guide you and answer all the questions you may have about e-biking in Montréal,

 E-biking rules in Montréal